Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • Lemon juice - 1 tbsp. l.

-How to cook Easter cake on yolks and sour cream (step by step recipe with photos):
+How to cook Easter cake with yolks and sour cream (step-by-step recipe with photos):

 First, sift the flour (about 750 g) through a fine sieve several times.
-I get by with 2-3 sieves.
-Flour is saturated with air, which will become the key to an airy crumb in Easter cakes.
+I get by with 2-3 siftings.
+The flour is saturated with air, which will guarantee an airy crumb for the Easter cakes.

-For the test, we need 150 g of butter at room temperature, so we take it out in advance in a warm place so that it warms up.
-To speed up the process, you can cut the butter into cubes with an area of 1 sq. cm, so it will quickly pick up the temperature we need.
+For the dough, we need 150 g of butter at room temperature, so we take it out in advance to warm it up.
+To speed up the process, you can cut the butter into cubes with an area of 1 square cm, so it will quickly reach the desired temperature.

-We wash all the dried fruits that we will use (150 g), pour hot water for 15 minutes.
+All dried fruits that we will use (150 g) are washed and filled with hot water for 15 minutes.

-Never fill with boiling water!
-Raisins will soften and turn into porridge.
-Enough very warm, but not hot water (about 40-50 ° C).
+Never pour boiling water over it!
+The raisins will soften and turn into porridge.
+Very warm, but not hot water (about 40-50 °C) is enough.

-Candied fruits (150 g) cut into small cubes if they are large.
+Cut candied fruits (150 g) into small cubes if they are large.

-In a small bowl, mix 150 g of candied fruits, pure raisins, pour strong alcohol (4 tablespoons) and leave to infuse at room temperature.
+In a small bowl, mix 150 g of candied fruits and pure raisins, pour in strong alcohol (4 tablespoons) and leave to infuse at room temperature.

 How to make dough for Easter cake

-In a separate bowl (it is better to take a deep one), mix warm milk (300 ml), 50 g of yeast and 1 tbsp. l. granulated sugar, mix.
+In a separate bowl (it’s better to take a deep one), mix warm milk (300 ml), 50 g of yeast and 1 tbsp. l. granulated sugar, mix.
 Leave at room temperature for 10 minutes.

-In a sweet environment, the yeast activates faster, so it is important not to forget to put sugar in the dough.
+In a sweet environment, yeast activates faster, so it is important not to forget to add sugar to the dough.
 Choose the freshest yeast for making Easter cake: if it is raw, it should break well and not have an unpleasant odor.
-If using dry yeast, be sure to check the expiration date and do not use yeast from previously opened packages.
+If you use dry yeast, be sure to check the expiration date and do not use yeast from previously opened packages.

-As for the yeast maker, my favorites are:
+As far as yeast maker goes, my favorites are:

-Pressed yeast Lux Extra is sold in chain stores, including Magnitogorsk, Auchan, and Lenta.
-I like that they come in a small gram (100 grams), although it would be more convenient, of course, if the packaging was even smaller.
+Pressed yeast Lux Extra is sold in chain stores, including Magnit, Auchan, and Lenta.
+I like that they come in a small gram (100 grams), although it would be more convenient, of course, if the packaging were even smaller.
 Lux Extra yeast has never let me down, all baking is easy.
-I usually separate the amount of yeast I need (for example, in this recipe we need half of the package), and immediately put the other half in the freezer and store until needed again.
+I usually separate the amount of yeast I need (for example, in this recipe we need half the package), and immediately put the other half in the freezer and store it until needed again.

-Of the dry yeast, I like Saf Moment the most.
+Of the dry yeasts, I like “Saf-moment” the most.

-This is fast acting yeast in small bags sold in the baking section.
-I like yeast because it is fast-acting, starts its work when mixed with liquids (i.e. it does not need to be mixed with flour, like instant ones), I like this way more.
-The firms I have checked also include dry yeast from Pakmaya and Dr. Oetker, no problems with them arose.
+This is instant yeast in small packets that is sold in the baking section.
+I like yeast because it is fast-acting, it begins its work when mixed with liquids (that is, it does not need to be mixed with flour, like instant yeast), this method is more to my liking.
+The companies I have tested also include dry yeast from Pakmaya and Dr. Oetker, there were no problems with them.

-So, after 10-15 minutes, the contents in the bowl will increase greatly in size.
+So, after 10-15 minutes, the contents in the bowl will greatly increase in size.
 This suggests that we can continue the process further.
-If for some reason the yeast solution has not risen, then take all the products for making the dough again and start all over again.
-There can be only two reasons for failure: initially the yeast was of poor quality or old, or you used too hot milk, which killed the yeast.
+If for some reason the yeast solution does not rise, then take all the ingredients for preparing the dough again and start all over again.
+There can only be two reasons for failure: initially the yeast was of poor quality or old, or you used milk that was too hot, which ruined the yeast.

-Sift flour (250 g) to the yeast solution, mix well with a whisk until completely homogeneous.
+Sift flour (250 g) into the yeast solution and mix well with a whisk until completely homogeneous.

-Opara is ready!
-We cover it with cling film (or a cotton towel) so that it does not wind up and put it in a warm place without drafts.
+The dough is ready!
+Cover it with cling film (or a cotton towel) to prevent it from getting too windy and put it in a warm place without drafts.

-Opara ripens within 30-60 minutes.
-First, it doubles, and then, having risen very strongly, it falls off.
-It is very important to wait for this moment, when the dough begins to wrinkle and fall off, which means that it has matured, we can continue the process further.
+The dough matures within 30-60 minutes.
+First it doubles, and then, having risen very strongly, it falls.
+It is very important to wait for this moment, when the dough begins to wrinkle and fall off, which means it is ripe, we can continue the process further.

-Put egg yolks (6 pcs.)
-In a deep bowl, add granulated sugar (250 g), 3/4 tsp. salt and grind this mixture with a whisk, mixer and blender until it turns white and increases in volume.
+Place egg yolks (6 pcs.) in a deep bowl, add granulated sugar (250 g), 3/4 tsp. salt and grind this mixture using a whisk, mixer and blender until it turns white and increases in volume.

-Pour rum (or other strong aromatic alcohol), in which dried fruits were infused, into the whipped yolks, and beat thoroughly again.
+Pour the rum (or other strong aromatic alcohol) in which the dried fruits are infused into the beaten yolks and beat thoroughly again.

-In the ripened dough, add the yolk mixture, well beaten with sugar, mix until smooth.
+Add the yolk mixture, well beaten with sugar, to the ripe dough, mix until smooth.

 Now add vanilla extract (2 tsp) to the dough and mix again.
-The extract can be replaced with vanilla sugar (in this case, put 1 sachet - 10 g).
-Recently, I often use sugar with natural vanilla, it feels much better than regular vanilla sugar:
+The extract can be replaced with vanilla sugar (in this case, add 1 sachet - 10 g).
+Lately, I often use sugar with natural vanilla, it tastes much better than regular vanilla sugar:

-Such sugar is my favorite (on the list after vanilla extract, of course, nothing compares to it in flavor).
+This sugar is my favorite (on the list after vanilla extract, of course, nothing compares to it in aroma).

 The next step is adding oils to the dough.
 We will need 150 g of butter, which by this time has already become soft and 2 tbsp. l.
 (30 ml) vegetable oil.
-We introduce them one by one, each time stirring until smooth.
+Add them one by one, stirring each time until smooth.

-Thanks to vegetable oil (I use ordinary refined sunflower oil), Easter cakes are tender, and also do not get stale for a long time and remain fresh.
+Thanks to vegetable oil (I use regular refined sunflower oil), the Easter cakes turn out tender, and do not go stale for a long time and remain fresh.

 Now add sour cream (250 g) with a fat content of 15-20% to the dough and mix thoroughly.

-I appreciated the dough hook attachment that comes with almost every mixer or food processor.
+I really appreciated the dough hook attachment that comes with almost every mixer or food processor.

-The next task is to knead the cake dough until smooth, uniform.
+The next task is to knead the cake dough until smooth and homogeneous.
 The dough should not contain lumps.
-We achieve such a density and viscosity of the dough so that there is a spoon in it (this may require a little more or a little less flour than indicated in the recipe).
+We achieve such a thickness and viscosity of the dough that a spoon can stand in it (for this you may need a little more or a little less flour than indicated in the recipe).

-Wrap the bowl with the dough in cling film and cover with a clean towel.
+Cover the bowl with the kneaded dough with cling film and cover with a clean towel.

-We put in a warm place without drafts for about 1.5-3 hours, until the dough doubles in size.
-I usually put the bowl in the switched off oven (there are no drafts and unnecessary noise, they say that the yeast dough even reacts to this))).
+Place in a warm, draft-free place for about 1.5-3 hours, until the dough has doubled in size.
+I usually place the bowl in the oven that is turned off (there are no drafts or unnecessary noise; they say that yeast dough reacts even to this))).

 Mix raisins with candied fruits with 2 tbsp. l. flour.

-Add prepared raisins and candied fruits to the dough for Easter cakes, mixing well until they are evenly distributed in the dough.
+Add prepared raisins and candied fruits to the Easter cake dough, stirring well until they are evenly distributed in the dough.

-At this stage, the cake dough can be removed in a cold place for the night, and in the morning warmed at room temperature for about 1 hour and then, after kneading the dough a little, continue the process.
+At this stage, the cake dough can be put in a cold place overnight, and in the morning warmed at room temperature for about 1 hour and then, after kneading the dough a little, continue the process.

-We cover the bowl with the dough with a towel or cling film and put it in a warm place for proofing for about 1.5-3 hours.
+Cover the bowl with the dough with a towel or cling film and leave to proof in a warm place for about 1.5-3 hours.

-We knead the dough (you can slightly moisten your hands with vegetable oil) and proceed to unfolding.
+Knead the dough (you can moisten your hands a little with vegetable oil) and proceed to unfolding.

-We lay out the dough in pre-prepared forms (I use special paper forms for Easter cakes, which are sold on the eve of Easter on every corner).
-We fill the forms with dough for 1/3 of their volume.
+We spread the dough into pre-prepared forms (I use special paper forms for Easter cakes, which are sold on the eve of Easter on every corner).
+Fill the molds with dough to 1/3 of their volume.

-As forms for Easter cakes, you can use pots of various sizes and diameters: you just need to grease them with oil and sprinkle with a small amount of flour (be sure to shake off the excess).
-At the bottom of the pan you need to put a circle of baking paper.
+You can use pans of various sizes and diameters as forms for Easter cakes: you just need to grease them with oil and sprinkle them with a small amount of flour (be sure to shake off the excess).
+Place a circle of baking paper on the bottom of the pan.

-We cover the forms with the dough with a towel and put in a warm place for proofing (it may take 1-1.5 hours), until the dough rises almost to the edges of the form.
+Cover the molds with the dough with a towel and place them in a warm place to proof (it may take 1-1.5 hours) until the dough rises almost to the edges of the mold.

-Easter cakes that have come up in molds can be greased with yolk (optional), whipped with 1 tbsp. l. water.
+The cakes that come up in the molds can be greased with yolk (optional), beaten with 1 tbsp. l. water.

-Bake the cakes for about 25-60 minutes (depending on the size of the cakes) until, when pierced with a wooden torch, it comes out completely dry without adhering dough.
-My Easter cakes were ready after 25 minutes of baking (mould size 9*9).
+Bake the cakes for about 25-60 minutes (depending on the size of the cakes) until, when pierced with a wooden torch, it comes out completely dry without sticking dough.
+My cakes were ready after 25 minutes of baking (tin size 9*9).

-The first 15-20 minutes after baking, the oven should not be opened, otherwise the dough may settle.
-If the surface of the Easter cakes becomes too ruddy, you can cover them with foil (mirror side up) or a piece of parchment soaked in water.
+The oven should not be opened for the first 15-20 minutes after baking, otherwise the dough may settle.
+If the surface of the cakes becomes too brown, you can cover them with foil (mirror side up) or a piece of parchment soaked in water.

-We cool the finished Easter cakes a little and carefully remove them from the molds (if they are paper, you do not need to remove them).
-If the forms are ordinary, we draw along the walls with a sharp knife, take them out of the molds, remove the mugs of parchment paper from the bottom and put them on a wire rack to cool, covering with a clean towel.
+Cool the finished cakes a little and carefully remove them from the molds (if they are paper, there is no need to remove them).
+If the molds are ordinary, run a sharp knife along the walls, remove from the molds, remove the circles of parchment paper from the bottom and place on a wire rack to cool, covered with a clean towel.

 How to decorate Easter cakes

-I love decorating Easter cakes that are cooked in a water bath.
-Firstly, there is no fear of getting infected with something from raw proteins, and secondly, this cream is so delicate and airy that it goes perfectly with Easter cakes.
-If desired, you can sprinkle the tops of Easter cakes with confectionery sprinkles, decorate with flowers, thematic figurines from mastic (for example, like mine - rabbits).
+I love decorating Easter cakes, which are cooked in a water bath.
+Firstly, there is no fear of contracting something from raw proteins, and secondly, this cream is so delicate and airy that it goes perfectly with Easter cakes.
+If desired, you can sprinkle the tops of the Easter cakes with confectionery sprinkles, decorate with flowers, themed figures made of mastic (for example, like mine - rabbits).

 Beat one egg white until light foam, add 170 g of powdered sugar, mix with a fork.

-Then add lemon juice (1 tablespoon) and stir again.
-Next, you need to gradually add the remaining powdered sugar, stirring each time until smooth, until the protein glaze becomes the consistency we need.
+Then add lemon juice (1 tbsp) and stir again.
+Next, you need to gradually add the remaining powdered sugar, stirring each time until smooth, until the protein glaze reaches the consistency we need.

-Especially for those who love video recipes, I have recorded a step-by-step guide to cooking cake with cream, enjoy watching!
+Especially for those who love video recipes, I recorded a step-by-step guide to making cream cake, enjoy watching!

 How to store Easter cakes

-Easter cakes are perfectly preserved in a closed pan or in a tightly tied bag.
+Easter cakes will keep well in a closed pan or in a tightly tied bag.
 In this case, they remain tender, fragrant, tender for a long time and do not become stale for 10-14 days.

-In conclusion, I want to ask you not to be afraid of cold proofing dough for Easter cakes.
-In this case, the amount of yeast according to the recipe can be reduced, and the dough rise time can be increased.
-In the variant with cold proofing of the dough, the Easter cakes turn out to be especially tender and tasty, in addition, the sour taste of yeast, which is often found in baking with the usual proofing method, is excluded.
+In conclusion, I would like to ask you not to be afraid of cold proofing of Easter cake dough.
+In this case, the amount of yeast in the recipe can be reduced, and the dough rising time can be increased.
+In the version with cold proofing of the dough, the cakes turn out to be especially tender and tasty; in addition, the sour taste of yeast, which often occurs in baked goods with the usual proofing method, is eliminated.

-I hope you enjoyed the recipe and the cakes were a success!
-And if this year you do not have time and inspiration for Easter cakes, bake Be sure to ask questions if they arise during cooking, share reviews, photos of finished cakes.
-I love getting feedback on this recipe!
+I hope you liked the recipe and the cakes turned out great!
+And if this year you don’t have time and inspiration for Easter cakes, bake them.
+Be sure to ask questions if they arise during cooking, share reviews and photos of the finished Easter cakes.
+It is very important for me to receive responses to this recipe!

-When adding a photo to Instagram, please indicate the #pirogeevo or #pirogeevo tag so that I can find your photos on the net and rejoice with you!
+When adding photos to Instagram, please indicate the tag #pirogeevo or #pirogeevo so that I can find your photos on the Internet and rejoice with you!

 In contact with

-To knead a large amount of dough, you need remarkable skill, experience and, of course, a lot of time and effort.
-On these "efforts" the preparation of Easter cakes in Rus' was based.
+To knead a large volume of dough, you need remarkable skill, experience and, of course, a lot of time and effort.
+The preparation of Easter cakes in Rus' was based on these “efforts.”

-Nowadays, Easter cakes are also baked in almost every home, but hardly anyone will start the dough for 40-60 yolks.
-Therefore, the proportions were recalculated, and on the basis of traditional Easter baking recipes, simpler ones were obtained that did not require large expenditures.
+Nowadays, Easter cakes are also baked in almost every home, but hardly anyone will make dough for 40-60 yolks.
+Therefore, the proportions were recalculated, and based on traditional recipes for Easter baking, simpler ones were obtained that did not require large expenses.

-In the test for Easter cake on yolks, egg whites are not used at all.
-Due to this, Easter cakes are bright yellow, airy, soft, with a delicate ruddy crust.
-Leftover egg whites can be used in other recipes or used as icing to decorate baked goods.
+In the dough for Easter cake made with yolks, egg whites are not used at all.
+Due to this, the cakes are bright yellow, airy, soft, with a delicate golden brown crust.
+Leftover egg whites can be used in other recipes or used as a frosting to decorate baked goods.

 Ingredients